a5kin/artipixoids/CONCEPT.md

 3.5.
 Others will actively play demiurges using that wizardry from 2.5, or even more powerful stuff.

 3.6.
 And some will get bored and destroy the creation with a single tap of the finger.
-Thus, letting them live in some parallel universe, free of divine will and happy.
+Thus, letting its habitants live in some parallel universe, free of divine will and happy.

 ### 4. Social

-(TODO)
+4.1.
+We are going to build the community over those who interested in any of previously mentioned ideas.

+4.2.
+For that, we need a framework, implementing basic CA engine described below, along with a set of modular tools to easily build engine modifications.

+4.3.
+Then, we will be able to exchange new modifications in a form of compact modules.

+4.4.
+We will also be able to exchange new modular tools and extend our framework with them for future re-using.

+4.5.
+Finally, for each modification, we will be able to make a collection of the experiment files with initial state and hyperparameters included, and run them in uniform interactive environment.

 ### 5. Other

-(TODO)
+Nothing there yet.
+This section is reserved just to fit the law of fives.

 ## Basic Rules